 Individual reading (50 hours), online learning activities (30 hours), Assessment tasks (70 hours)

 Your participation in class activities (through Zoom) will enhance your understanding of the unit content and therefore the quality of your assessment responses.
-Lack of participation may result in your inability to satisfactorily pass assessment items.
+Absence from class attendance and lack of participation on Zoom may result in your inability to satisfactorily pass assessment items.

 Required IT skills

 Participants will be expected to be familiar with use of the Canvas learning management system, Zoom, and with the electronic databases accessed through the University of Canberra library.

 In addition to the fees for this unit, students will need to acquire the required course materials and access the computer facilities necessary to undertake online study.